Is your nose constantly dripping? Acupuncture can help you!

 Conventional medicine diagnoses this condition by collecting information about the patient’s symptoms and conducting testing for allergic involvement.
 The most common treatment will be that of antihistamine medicines (histamine is one of the substances that is secreted in the body as a result of the immune system’s hyper-reactivity), together with medicines that target specific symptoms – for example in the case of cough, a medicine to dilate the trachea will be given.
 Unfortunately, these medicines have various side effects which patients may also be subjected to in addition to the original disease symptoms.
 It is to be noted that after prolonged use of these drugs the body develops resistance to them and the drugs stop being effective.

-Chinese medicine definitely has something to offer for this disease!
+Chinese medicine definitely has solutions to offer for this disease!

 Chinese medicine sees this condition in two possible ways –